TessaZwart/Sarcastic_Speech_Synthesis/README.md

 # Sarcastic_Transformation

 This is the code that is used to generate sarcastic speech using the FastSpeech2 model found [here](https://github.com/ming024/FastSpeech2).
 Additionally, the [Montreal Forced Aligner](https://montreal-forced-aligner.readthedocs.io/en/latest/) is used to align the speech data.
 The speech data can be found [here](https://www.kaggle.com/datasets/bryanpark/dutch-single-speaker-speech-dataset).
+The files that are already synthesized can be found in `/synthesized_speech`.

 ## Corpus preparation